Are all Lawnmower Blades the Same?-Let’s Find Out

 Differentiating between the two isn’t difficult when you know how they work and what you want.

-The standard, high-lift blades are straight and aerodynamic so that there’s a potent lift that has the power to eliminate the clippings from beneath the deck.
+The standard, high-lift blades are straight and aerodynamic, creating a potent lift that can eliminate the clippings from beneath the deck.

-On the other hand, the mulching or 3-in-1 blades, are made to be used for bagging, discharging, and mulching clippings.
+On the other hand, the mulching or 3-in-1 blades are made for bagging, discharging, and mulching clippings.
 They offer greater versatility than the standard ones and do three instead of two jobs, hence the name.

 These blades have higher curves and an increased edge.